c-sanders/Quaternion/README.md

 * #### Encoding the axis of rotation into `q`.

 The axis which we want to rotate our vector around, needs to be encoded into the vector part of the quaternion `q`.
-That is, it is encoded into;
+That is, it needs to be encoded into;

 ```math
 ib + jc + kd
 ```

-However, we can't simply store the axis of rotation - or more accurately the, values which comprise the axis of rotation, directly into the quaternion `q`.
+We say that the axis needs to be "encoded", because we can't simply store the axis of rotation - or more specifically, the values which comprise the axis of rotation, directly into the quaternion `q`.
 Instead, we first need to multiply them by;

 ```math
 sin\left( \frac{\theta}{2} \right)
 ```

+before we can store them into the vector part of the quaternion `q`.

 That is;